'Words can't explain who he was' | Mother of DC teen killed at block party mourns

-WASHINGTON — Just hours after losing her oldest son, the mother of Christopher Brown came to the scene in Southeast, Washington, D.C. where her son took some of his final breaths.
-At the time, the crime scene, still very much active.
+WASHINGTON — Just hours after losing her oldest son to a mass shooting at a neighborhood block party in Southeast D.C. on Sunday, the mother of Christopher Brown, 17, came to the scene where her son took some of his final breaths.
+At the time, the crime scene was still very much active.

-“Two days ago, I literally said ‘I love you’ and I hung up.”
-Those were the last words Artecka Brown said to her son, Christopher.

 Christopher was a young man, a father and a family favorite.